If you have been wondering “Where can I change my coins for cash for free or cheap?“, then you are in the right place.

 Check with Your Bank

-Once your change jar fills up, check with your local bank or credit union to see if they offers free coin to cash exchanges.
+Once your change jar fills up, check with your local bank or credit union to see if they offer a free coin to cash exchanges.
 This is the best way if you want to get the full value of the coins.

 I would recommend checking with the bank before rolling up your coins to see if they have a coin counting machine you can use for free or if they offer a free coin sorter to non-customers.